-We focus our product candidate development on therapeutic CAB antibodies for the treatment of various oncology indications, such as soft tissue and bone sarcoma, NSCLC, melanoma, ovarian cancer, and head and neck cancer among others.
+We focus our product candidate development on therapeutic CAB antibodies for the treatment of various oncology indications, such as soft tissue and bone sarcoma, NSCLC, melanoma, and head and neck cancer among others.
 Our projections of addressable patient populations that may benefit from treatment with our product candidates are based on our estimates.
 These estimates, which have been derived from a variety of sources, including scientific literature, surveys of clinics, physician interviews, patient foundations and market research, may prove to be incorrect.
 Further, new studies may change the estimated incidence or prevalence of these cancers.
 Additionally, the potentially addressable patient population for our product candidates may not ultimately be amenable to treatment with our product candidates.
-In addition, the subset of patients that are likely to respond to our product candidates, as identified by our quantitative biomarker assay/Target Membrane Percent Score ("TmPS"), may not correspond with and may be smaller than what market data may indicate.
 Our market opportunity may also be limited by future competitor treatments that enter the market.
 If any of our estimates prove to be inaccurate, the market opportunity for any product candidate that we or our strategic partners develop could be significantly diminished and have an adverse material impact on our business.